 - There have been unprecedented problems in the worldwide financial situation in recent years.
 Because of this general situation, it has been necessary for the Authority to take the circumstances into consideration in its financial plans, whilst maintaining a prudent level of reserves. - Since the referendum on the UK's membership of the European Union, there has been a degree of economic uncertainty.
-This is expected to last for some time and may affect some factors and financial decisions made by the Authority in 2017/18 and into the medium term.
+This is expected to last for some time and may affect some factors and financial decisions made by the Authority.